-- Successful completion of NUR\101. - Not on Clinical Warning at the time of leaving the Program. - Minimum GPA of 2.70.
-(GPA is based on any college courses taken that meet the nursing admission and/or curriculum requirements.) - Schedule an exit interview within 30 days of leaving the Program. - Application for readmission within 12 months of leaving the Program. - Re-enrollment in the CT-CCNP within 18 months of leaving the program. - Submission of documentation of completion of current health requirements and required criminal background checks and toxicology screening upon notification of readmission and prior to the start of the program.
+- Successful completion of NUR\101. - Minimum GPA of 2.70.
+(GPA is based on any college courses taken that meet the nursing admission and/or curriculum requirements.) - Completion of an exit interview within 30 days of leaving the Program. - Application for readmission within 12 months of leaving the Program. - Re-enrollment in the CT-CCNP within 18 months of leaving the program. - Submission of documentation of completion of current health requirements, BLS and required criminal background checks and toxicology screening upon notification of readmission and prior to the start of the program.